Navigation: ENTERING AND MAINTAINING ACCOUNTS >

 Editing or Creating an Account

 Once you have used the New, Edit or Copy button on the Chart of Accounts window, you will be brought to the following detail window for that account, to create or edit its properties.

 Of course, if you are creating a new account, the window will be entirely empty (and the title of the window changes to "Add New Account").

 You can also get to this window, empty for creating a new account, by selecting the "<Add New>" option from an Account drop-down list in a Register, Register Splits, Journal Entry or other special purpose data entry window.

 The Type field lists various sub-classifications of asset and liability accounts that you may group those accounts into, as well as options for Fund, Revenue or Income.
-(You can control exactly what some of those are called with the Maintenance ⇒ Entity Names window.)
+(You can control exactly what some of those are called with the Maintenance ⇒ Entity and Report Names window.)
 You must select an option from this field.
 While you can change the Type of an existing account that has transactions entered for it to another one within the same asset class, you cannot change it to be a different asset class.
 You also cannot change the Type of an account that either is a sub-account, or has sub-accounts, because that would separate it from its parent account or sub-accounts!

 The Number field is for the account number for this account.
 Please see Accounting Concepts for the ranges of account numbers for each class of accounts.
 You may safely change the Number of an account, as long as it is still within the correct range and does not duplicate another number, without affecting any transactions that have already been entered for that account.